Kentico/community-portal/docs/Architecture-Decision-Record.md

 # Architecture Decision Record

+## 2024-04-04 - Support request processing settings

+The requirement for Azurite to be running when developing locally is a complexity added when async support request processing was added by leveraing Azure Storage.
+Azurite allows the Azure Storage service to be emulated locally and helps developing and testing integrations with it.

+However, it also means developers need to remember to start Azurite before starting the ASP.NET Core application.
+This is easy to forget and causes exceptions to be thrown when not running because the client services cannot contact the endpoint URLs.

+To help resolve this, an additional appsetting has been added to fully disable support request processing and initialization of the storage client services has been moved behind a check of this setting.

+This setting also overrides the administration configuration of this feature and the admin UI has been updated to reflect this.

+In the future, we could have a better developer experience through technologies like [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview), which could manage required external services on startup.

 ## 2024-03-27 - Taxonomies migration

 `BlogPostContent` reusable content items have simulated a taxonomy since the portal was launched, using a `BlogPostContent.BlogPostContentTaxonomy` string field.